Visiting the Eiffel Tower in Paris: Complete Guide for Travelers

 How Many Floors Does the Eiffel Tower Have?

-The Eiffel Tower has 3 levels that we can visit, the first at 57 meters, the second at 115 meters, these two levels can be climbed by stairs or elevator, and the third level, at 276 meters, you have to climb by elevator.
+The Eiffel Tower has 3 levels that we can visit, the first at 57 meters, the second at 115 meters; these two levels can be climbed by stairs or elevator, and the third level, at 276 meters, you must climb by elevator.

 The Tower Controversy

-Although the Eiffel Tower is today a symbol of Paris, not everyone agreed with its construction.
+Although the Eiffel Tower is a symbol of Paris today, not everyone agrees with its construction.
 Many Parisians considered the tower to be an eyesore and a blight on the cityscape.

 In fact, more than 300 artists and writers signed a petition against the tower, which was published in the newspaper Le Temps in 1887.
 The petition said the tower was “useless and monstrous” and should be destroyed after the exhibition.